 3.05.07: Is there a documented glass and brittle plastic management procedure (including company glass and brittle plastic policy, glass breakage procedure and where necessary a glass register)?
 Total compliance (10 points).
 There should be a written glass and brittle plastic policy and procedure, which should state:

-- Where glass and brittle plastic are prohibited and where glass and brittle plastic are allowed. - Policy should state how workers should report missing or broken spectacles or contact lenses and to whom they report the issue. - If certain glass and brittle plastic items are allowed, then a glass register should exist describing each item, location and quantity.
+- Where glass is prohibited and where glass is allowed. - Policy should state how workers should report missing or broken spectacles or contact lenses and to whom they report the issue. - If certain glass items are allowed, then a glass register should exist describing each item, location and quantity.
 The glass register should only list items that could not be replaced with a less dangerous material.
-The glass register should not be abused by allowing glass items on site that are usually viewed as poor GMP e.g. allowing glass drinking bottles into production areas,

-- unprotected glass light bulbs.
-Glass register items should be checked on a routine basis (at least monthly) to ensure they are not damaged/cracked etc. Checks should be documented. - Glass breakage procedure including requiring recording what happened, recording what happens to potentially affected product, recording future preventative actions and especially where to record the incident details e.g. in the NUOCA log. - Clean-up procedure after glass or brittle plastic breakage should indicate what equipment to use and include boot and tool checks/decontamination procedures to ensure broken glass or brittle plastic is not unintentionally transported out of the area. - A no glass policy in production, storage or maintenance areas should be the target.
+The glass register should not be abused by allowing glass items on site that are usually viewed as poor GMP e.g. allowing glass drinking bottles into production areas, unprotected glass light bulbs.
+Glass register items should be checked on a routine basis (at least monthly) to ensure they are not damaged/cracked etc. Checks should be documented. - Glass breakage procedure including requiring recording what happened, recording what happens to potentially affected product, recording future preventative actions and especially where to record the incident details e.g. in the NUOCA log. - Clean-up procedure after glass breakage should indicate what equipment to use and include boot and tool checks/decontamination procedures to ensure broken glass is not unintentionally transported out of the area. - A no glass policy in production, storage or maintenance areas should be the target.

-- Policy lacks an element listed above. - Single/isolated instance(s) where glass or brittle plastic breakage details have not been recorded properly. - Single/isolated instance(s) of glass register items not being checked on a routine basis.
+- Policy lacks an element listed above. - Single/isolated instance(s) where glass breakage details have not been recorded properly. - Single/isolated instance(s) of glass register items not being checked on a routine basis.

-- Policy lacks more than one element noted above. - Numerous instances where glass or brittle plastic breakage details are not being recorded properly - Numerous instances of glass register items not being checked on a routine basis.
+- Policy lacks more than one element noted above. - Numerous instances where glass breakage details are not being recorded properly

+• Numerous instances of glass register items not being checked on a routine basis.

-- No policy exists - There has been a glass or brittle plastic breakage, but no records exist. - Fundamental failures to check glass register items on a routine basis.
+- No policy exists - There has been a glass breakage, but no records exist. - Systematic failures to check glass register items on a routine basis.

-3.05.08: Are any potential foreign material issues (e.g., metal, glass, plastic) controlled?
+3.05.08: Has the operation eliminated or adequately controlled any potential metal, glass or hard plastic contamination issues?

 Total compliance (10 points): No metal, glass or plastic issues noted (excluding issues noted under specific questions already noted within this audit).
 This question is designed to allow the auditor to underline potential foreign material contaminants to the auditee that are not covered by other more specific questions within the audit.
-Examples include: pins in sign boards within the facility, using "snappable" blades instead of one-piece blades, noting broken and brittle plastic issues on re-useable totes and finding uncontrolled glass items like coffee pots, computer screens, clock faces, eye glasses, office window glass, brittle plastic from any source, staples, etc. in production areas.
+Examples include: pins in sign boards within the facility, using "snappable" blades instead of one-piece blades, noting broken and brittle plastic issues on re-useable totes and finding uncontrolled glass items like coffee pots, computer screens, clock faces, eye glasses, office window glass, hard plastic from any source, staples, etc. in production areas.
 Plastic coated shatterproof light bulbs are also acceptable without further protection.
 Auditors should take precaution not to bring glass items into the facility during inspections.
-If a glass or brittle plastic item cannot be replaced immediately or glass is necessary, e.g. a high-pressure gauge, then use of a glass register might be considered, see question in 3.05.07.
+If a glass item cannot be replaced immediately or glass is necessary, e.g. a high-pressure gauge, then use of a glass register might be considered, see question in 3.05.08.

-- Single/isolated instance(s) of potential foreign material contaminants observed. - Single/isolated instance(s) of glass or brittle plastic item noted in the production/storage areas, but is not accounted for on the glass register.
+- Single/isolated instance(s) of potential foreign material contaminants observed. - Single/isolated instance(s) of glass item noted in the production/storage areas, but is not accounted for on the glass register.

-- Numerous instances of potential foreign material contaminants observed. - Numerous glass or brittle plastic items noted in the production/storage areas, but are not accounted for on the glass register. - Single instance of a broken glass item found within the facility.
+- Numerous instances of potential foreign material contaminants observed. - Numerous glass items noted in the production/storage areas, but are not accounted for on the glass register. - Single instance of a broken glass item found within the facility.